bludit/documentation-english/pages/api/introduction/index.md

 # API Introduction
 <!-- position: 1 -->

-The Bludit API (Application Programming Interface) is a plugin to provide an easy integration with Bludit.
-With this plugin, you can retrieve or update data from the database with just an HTTP request.
+The Bludit API (Application Programming Interface) plugin is designed to provide an easy way to integrate other systems with Bludit.
+With this plugin, you can retrieve or update data from the database with a simple HTTP request.

 <h2 id="installation">Installation</h2>
-Bludit comes with the plugin API pre-installed, you only need to activate it.
+Bludit comes with the API plugin pre-installed, you only need to activate it.

 Go to **Admin panel > Plugins > API > Activate**.